pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 [\[game.scala\]](https://github.com/LukasGasior1/event-sourced-dice-game/blob/master/game/src/main/scala/lgasior/dicegame/domain/game.scala#L102)

 ## 2. Running games - time for Akka

-Now that we have our game, we can turn it into life.
+Now that we have our game logic, we can turn it into life.
-We'll use Akka persistence to run games and make their events persistent.
+We'll use Akka to run games and persist events using Akka persistence.
 Let's start with extending `PersistentActor`.

 Here's what we need to implement in our `GameActor`: